Fraud vs Scam: What's the Difference? Prevent Fraud in Your Business

 In 2022, the FBI reports that scams and identity theft losses skyrocketed to $10.3 billion, up from $6.9 billion the previous year.
-Globally, scams drove over $1 trillion in financial losses in 2023.
+Globally, financial fraud and scams drove over $1 trillion in financial losses in 2023.
 In the UK, it’s now the #1 fraud issue and discussed daily on the BBC morning shows.

 Yet, despite these staggering figures, awareness and understanding of these crimes remain surprisingly low.